adm1nKirill/Animals_2/googletest-master/googletest/docs/advanced.md

 <!-- mdformat on-->

-By "almost equal" we mean the values are within 4 ULP's from each other.
+By "almost equal" we mean the values are within 4 ULP's from each OTHER.

 The following assertions allow you to choose the acceptable error bound: